UK Parliament seizes internal Facebook documents

 Zuckerberg has repeatedly turned down requests to testify before Parliament about Facebook's role in the data scandal.

-"We consider these to be entirely without merit and that the repeated filings demonstrate that this is more about attacking our company than it is about a credible legal claim," Richard Allen, Facebook's head of public policy, wrote in a letter Parliament.
+"We consider these to be entirely without merit and that the repeated filings demonstrate that this is more about attacking our company than it is about a credible legal claim," Richard Allen, Facebook's head of public policy, wrote in a letter sent to Parliament Sunday.

 Representatives for Six4Three couldn't immediately be reached for comment.